jeromecoupe/iad_eleventy_introduction/eleventy_introduction_en.md

 - `npx eleventy --serve`: to run Browsersync and have a local web server that will reload the site in your browser when the site changes
 - `npx eleventy --help`: to explore the list of available commands and flags

-Now if we type `npx eleventy` in our terminal, Eleventy will create a `_site` folder and copy our `index.html` file into it.
+Now if we type `npx eleventy` in our terminal, Eleventy will create a `_site` folder and generate our trusty `index.html` file into it.
 Pretty impressive, right?

 Let's configure Eleventy to better suit our needs.